ptupitsyn/ptupitsyn.github.io/_posts/2023-11-11-Linux-For-DotNet.md

 The question of OS and IDE choice for .NET development comes up from time to time.
 In this post I'll summarize my thoughts on the topic.

+In short, Linux works faster, which leads to better productivity.
+Read on for details.
+We'll try to avoid opinionated statements, and focus on facts and numbers.

 # Performance

 My main reason for choosing a certain tool (software or hardware) is productivity and performance.